-Templates vs Blueprints
+Templates versus Blueprints

 What is a template?

-In the blue corner, I give you the template, normally a file that serves as a starting point for a new document or project.
+A template is normally a file that serves as a starting point for a new document or project.
 When you open a template, it is pre-formatted in some way.
 For example, you might use a template in Microsoft Word that is formatted as a business letter.

 A Microsoft Project or Excel template can be a framework that helps you to get started with new projects and a tool used to standardise an output.
 This may include flavours of Gantt charts, tasks and documents.
 Project templates enable you to capture and re-use the structure and content of existing projects, including project pages, custom fields, and work flow definitions, to speed new project creation and standardise lifecycle processes.